On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Preliminaries

+Finally, the normality of $S$ around positive characteristic closed points follows from Proposition \ref{p-das}, and around characteristic zero closed points by standard results (\cite{KM98}). \end{proof}

-We also have the following immediate consequence of \cite[5.3]{Schwede14}. \begin{proposition} Let $f\colon X\to U$ be a projective morphism of varieties over an $F$-finite field of positive characteristic, $L$ a Weil divisor, and $(X,S+B)$ a log pair such that $\lfloor S+B\rfloor =S$ is normal, $p$ does not divide the index of $B$, and $L-(K_X+S+B)$ is $f$-ample.
-Suppose that $L$ is Cartier on an open neigbhourhood of $S\,\backslash\, Z$, where $Z \subseteq S$ is a closed subset of codimension at least two.
-Then $S^0(X,B;L)\to S^0(S,B_S; L|_S)$ is surjective where $(K_X+S+B)|_S=K_S+B_S$. \end{proposition} \begin{proof} The claim follows easily from the following commutative diagram, which exists as the different is equal to the $F$-different
+We also have the following immediate consequence of \cite[5.3]{Schwede14}. \begin{proposition} Let $f\colon X\to U$ be a projective morphism of normal varieties over an $F$-finite field of positive characteristic where $U$ is affine, $L$ a $\Q$-Cartier Weil divisor, and $(X,S+B)$ a log pair such that $\lfloor S+B\rfloor =S$ is normal integral, $p$ does not divide the index of $B$, and $L-(K_X+S+B)$ is $f$-ample.
+Suppose that $L$ is Cartier on an open neighbourhood of $S\,\backslash\, Z$, where $Z \subseteq S$ is a closed subset of codimension at least two.
+Further, assume that $X$ is $\mathbb{Q}$-factorial, strongly $F$-regular, and of dimension at least three.
+Then $S^0(X,S+B;L)\to S^0(S,B_S; L|_S)$ is surjective where $(K_X+S+B)|_S=K_S+B_S$. \end{proposition} Since $Z \subseteq S$ is a closed subset of codimension at least two, $L|_S$ is well defined as a Weil divisor.
+If $L$ is Cartier, then the assumption that $X$ is $\mathbb{Q}$-factorial, strongly $F$-regular, and of dimension at least three is not needed (cf. \cite[5.3]{Schwede14}). \begin{proof} This follows easily from the following commutative diagram, which exists as the different is equal to the $F$-different